How to succeed in Next-Generation Sequencing and Point-of-Care diagnostics with BioMEMS?

 You need designs that meet submillimeter tolerances, tools that create submillimeter structures and a submillimeter manufacturing process that delivers uniform, medical-grade products at industrial scale.

-With Philips Engineering Solutions, you benefit from unique BioMEMS expertise that has helped leading BioMEMS companies successfully turn their imaginative ideas into working devices.
+With Innovation Engineering, you benefit from unique BioMEMS expertise that has helped leading BioMEMS companies successfully turn their imaginative ideas into working devices.

 What are BioMEMS?

 BioMEMS – Biomedical micro-electro-mechanical systems – have considerable overlap with lab-on-a-chip (LOC).
 Traditional microfluidics are used as lab-on-a-chip or Micro-total analysis systems (uTAS), for chemical analysis and/or reaction.
 BioMEMS involve measuring, adapting or even delivering biological functions.
 High potential applications include Next-Generation Sequencing of DNA (NGS) and Point-of-Care diagnostics.

 Pure precision for high throughput sequencing

 When you are creating a massive parallel screening device that can process thousands or millions of sequences concurrently, any deviation in the structure of individual microfluidic features will cause your design to fail.